outstack/enveloper/docs/01-getting-started.md

         -e ENVELOPER_SMTP_PORT=1025 \
         -e ENVELOPER_DEFAULT_SENDER_EMAIL=noreply@example.com \
         -e ENVELOPER_DEFAULT_SENDER_NAME=Your\ App \
+        -e ENVELOPER_DB_DSN=sqlite:////app/data/enveloper.sqlite
         -p 8080:80 \
         outstack/enveloper

+    docker exec -it enveloper

 ## Sending your first email

 If you're following this guide for the first time, `enveloper-data` will be empty and you'll have no templates to use.
-You can copy one from these docs at `docs/examples/hello-world` into `enveloper-data`.
-Make sure you take the whole folder, not just the files.
+You can copy one from these docs at `docs/examples/hello-world` into `enveloper-data/templates`.
+You should now have `enveloper-data/templates/hello-world/hello-world.meta.yml`

 Test you can access the API: